Chojnów: Economy

 Chojnów is an industrial and agricultural town.
 Among local products are: paper, agricultural machinery, chains, metal furniture for hospitals, equipment for the meat industry, beer, wine, leather clothing, and clothing for infants, children and adults.

 Sights and nature

 Among the interesting monuments of Chojnów are the 13th-century castle of the Dukes of Legnica (currently used as a museum), two old churches, the Baszta Tkaczy (Weavers' Tower) and preserved fragments of city walls.

 The biggest green area in Chojnów is small forest Park Piastowski (Piast's Park), named after Piast dynasty.
 Wild animals that can be found in the Chojnów area are roe deer, foxes, rabbits and wild domestic animals, especially cats.

+Transport

+The town is served by Chojnów railway station.
+Voivodeship road number 328 passes through the town.

 Culture and sport

 Every year in the first days of June, the Days of Chojnów (Dni Chojnowa) are celebrated.
 The Whole-Poland bike race Masters has been organized yearly in Chojnów for the past few years.

 Chojnów has a Municipal sports and recreation center formed in 2008 holding various events, festivals, reviews, exhibitions, and competitions.
 The regional Museum is housed in the old Piast era castle.
 The collections include tiles, relics, and the castle garden.
 Next to the Museum there is a municipal library.
 In śródmiejskim Park, near the Town Hall is the amphitheatre.

 The local government-run weekly newspaper is Gazeta Chojnowska, which has been published since 1992.

 It is published biweekly.
 Editions have a run of 900 copies and it is one of the oldest newspapers in Poland issued without interruption.
 The Chojnów is the official newspaper of Chojnów with copy run of 750 copies.